Yonge–Dundas Square: History

 Some claim that the intersection is the busiest in Canada, with over 56 million people passing through annually.
-The square's development is cited as modeling New York's Times Square, Tokyo's Shibuya district, and London's Piccadilly Circus.
+The square's development is cited as modelling New York's Times Square, Tokyo's Shibuya district, and London's Piccadilly Circus.
 To manage the volume of pedestrians, a pedestrian scramble was installed in August 2008.

-The square frequently serves as a venue for public events connected to the city's cultural festivals, including NXNE, the Toronto International Film Festival, Luminato, Nuit blanche and Pride Week.
+Sankofa Square frequently serves as a venue for public events connected to the city's cultural festivals, including NXNE, the Toronto International Film Festival, Luminato, Nuit blanche and Pride Week.
 On June 29, 2014, the square hosted the official closing ceremonies of WorldPride.